makersacademy/bowling-challenge-ruby/README.md

 So that I know how many frames I have left in my current game,
 I want to be able to see what the current frame is.

+As a player,
+So that I know what I scored in the game,
+I want to be told what my score was.

+As a player,
+So that I know how well/badly I performed,
+I want to be told if I rolled a gutter or perfect game.